Sher-Chowdhury/codingbee_docs/categories/kubernetes/23_configmaps/configmaps.md

   containers:
     - name: cntr-centos
       image: centos
       env:
-        - name: FruitName
+        - name: FruitName    # This sets the name of the environment variable inside the container.
-          valueFrom:               # this syntax is similar to how
+          valueFrom:
-            configMapKeyRef:       # we injected secrets into containers
+            configMapKeyRef:
-              name: fav-fruit
+              name: fav-fruit  # this sets the name of the configmap to read from.
-              key: fruit.name
+              key: fruit.name  # this picks out the particular key value from the chosen configmap.
         - name: FruitColor
           valueFrom:
             configMapKeyRef:
               name: fav-fruit
-              key: fruit.name
+              key: fruit.color
       command: ["/bin/bash", "-c"]
       args:
         - while true ; do